logo image

 RS Home

 Smailholm Tower is in the Borders region of Scotland, 7 miles west of Kelso, 10 miles east of Melrose, 6 miles east of St Boswells off the B6404 road.
-The road up through Sandyknow Farm to the Tower is rough in places.
+The road up through Sandyknow Farm to the Tower is rough in places, built in the 1400s or 1500s by Clan Pringle.

 Smailholm Tower is open 1 Apr to 30 Sept: Daily, 9.30am to 5.30pm.
 Last entry 5pm with a small entrance fee.
 1 Oct to 31 Mar: Closed.
 Postcode: TD5 7PG